usmqe/usmqe-tests/docs/test_execution.rst

  Test Execution
 ================

-This document briefly describes how to execute USM QE test.
+This document briefly describes how to execute USM QE tests.

 Preparation for running the tests
 =================================